Tyler Ankrum

 Tyler Michael Ankrum (born March 6, 2001) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 16 Toyota Tundra for Hattori Racing Enterprises.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 18 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
 Ankrum won the 2018 NASCAR K&N Pro Series East championship, earning DGR-Crosley's first championship in any racing series.
-Ankrum is the first driver born in 2000 or later to win a NASCAR national series race.
+Ankrum is the first driver born in the 21st century or later to win a NASCAR national series race.

 Racing career

 Growing up on the west coast of America, Ankrum started racing quarter midgets and later moved up to late models.
-He won his first late model race at Caraway Speedway at age 14.
+He won his first late model race at Caraway Speedway at the age of fourteen.
 Ankrum continues to run super late model races around the country, winning Hickory Motor Speedway's Fall Brawl in 2015 and finishing third in the 2018 Rattler 250.
 He switched to the super late model in late 2015 after one year running the CARS Tour in the Late Model Stock division.

 K&N Pro Series East

 In January 2018, Ankrum signed with David Gilliland Racing for half of the 2018 NASCAR K&N Pro Series East season.
 By the third race of the season, one more race was added with the potential for more with additional funding; it eventually morphed into a full-time effort.
 He won his first race in his fourth start at South Boston Speedway in May over teammate Tyler Dippel, and almost won the other race in the doubleheader that day if not for a run-in with Chase Cabre late in the second race.
 Ankrum then went on a midsummer tear, winning three consecutive K&N East races, at Thompson Speedway after failing post-qualifying tech; going flag-to-flag the following week in a caution-free race at New Hampshire Motor Speedway, and winning a combination east–west race at Iowa Speedway, which he called "overwhelming".
-Despite only finishing 13th at the September New Hampshire race, Ankrum left the event with an insurmountable points lead, clinching him the 2018 K&N Pro Series East championship.
+Despite only finishing thirteenth at the September New Hampshire race, Ankrum left the event with an insurmountable points lead, clinching him the 2018 K&N Pro Series East championship.